Chris Blair (American football)

 Christopher Marquinton "CB" Blair (born October 6, 1997) is an American professional football wide receiver for the Atlanta Falcons of the National Football League (NFL).
 He played college football at Hinds Community College and for the Alcorn State Braves.
 He also played for the Green Bay Packers of the National Football League (NFL) and for the DC Defenders of the XFL.

-Early life and high school
+Early life

 Blair grew up in Louisville, Mississippi and attended Louisville High School where he lettered in football and basketball.
 He was an unranked wide receiver recruit and committed to Hinds Community College.

 College career

 Hinds CC

 During Blair's true freshman season in 2016, he played in six games where he recorded seven receptions for 46 yards.

 During the 2017 season, Blair played in nine games while starting four of them.
 He finished the season by catching nine passes for 172 receiving yards and three touchdowns.

 Alcorn State

 During the 2018 season, Blair played in 13 games while starting 11 of them.
 He finished the season by catching 43 passes for 529 receiving yards and six touchdowns.
 He led the team in receiving yards in 2018.

 During the 2019 season, Blair played in 13 games while starting 12 of them.
 He finished the season by catching 44 passes for 931 receiving yards and seven touchdowns.
 Blair ranked 6th in the nation in yards per reception with 21.2.
 He also lead the team in receiving yards in 2019.